October 21, 2014

 When your target audience includes seniors who are significantly influenced by their children or loved ones, create offers that appeal to those influencers.
-For example, “How to Tell if a Parent Requires Senior Care” is a content offer that would appeal to a concerned child.
+For example, “How to Tell if a Parent Requires Senior Living” is a content offer that would appeal to a concerned child.

 Although seniors are becoming more and more tech savvy and digitally connected, they do still frequently engage with offline content.
 There are several ways you can integrate online and offline offers, including: